Dr Matthew Craven

 Foundation Year Network

-Applied Mathematics/Statistics: Experimental mathematics, Mathematical finance and economics, Dynamical systems, Combinatorial optimisation, Cryptography and cryptanalysis, Game theory;
+Applied Mathematics: Experimental mathematics, Mathematical finance and economics, Dynamical systems, Combinatorial optimisation, Cryptography and cryptanalysis, Game theory;

-Applicable Mathematics: Computational algebra, Combinatorial group theory, Discrete mathematics and graph theory, Mathematical sociology;
+Applicable Mathematics: Computational algebra, Discrete mathematics and graph theory, Mathematics education;

-Computer Science: Evolutionary algorithms, Symbolic computation, Performance analysis of algorithms, Cybersecurity.
+Computer Science: Evolutionary algorithms, Symbolic computation, Performance analysis of algorithms, high performance computing.

 I am an external member of the Cybersecurity research group at the University of Abertay Dundee.

-I am always interested in hearing from prospective PhD students in the above areas, and in particular, in the applications of Mathematics in Cybersecurity, Economics and Finance.
+I am always interested in hearing from prospective PhD students in the areas specified in my research section, and in particular, Group-Theoretic Cryptography and Financial Mathematics.

 Grants & contracts